sfomuseum/go-embeddingsdb/README.md

 ## tl;dr

-This package provides a number of tools written in Go.
-You will need to [download and install Go](https://go.dev/dl) to use them.
+This section documents some simple cop-and-paste steps for creating a new database, adding some data to it and viewing the results in a web application.
+Since these tools are written in Go you will need to [download and install Go](https://go.dev/dl) to use them.

 ### Create a new database